Many individuals applying for a new job ask themselves, “should I call to check on my background check?”

 When the results are taking (what seems like) a long time…it’s easy to worry.
 But, instead of contacting an employer to check on the status of a background check, there’s a much easier and more comprehensive way to know if you passed.

-Do this: Run a background check on yourself.
+Do this: Run a records check on yourself.

-Instead of relying on a third party to tell you what shows up on a background check, you’ll get the report and see all the public records a potential employer, agency, or financial institution will.
+Instead of relying on a third party to tell you what a background investigation may reveal, you’ll get the report and see all the public records a potential employer, agency, or financial institution will.

 There are two ways to do it.
-Either contact an agency to get a free criminal background check report, or search your public records yourself.
+Either contact an agency to get a complimentary criminal history check report, or search your public records yourself.

 The following guide explains all the checks that are used in various background screenings, so you can examine and correct any disqualifying offenses and won’t need to ask, ‘should I call to check on my background check.’